For free and confidential legal advice about this topic, please contact us here.

 - Tattoos: you have to be 18 to get a tattoo.

 - Piercings: There’s no specific age you have to be to get a piercing or body mark.
 It depends on whether you fully understand what is involved.
-It is up to the piercer or tattooist to decide this.
+It is up to the piercer to decide this.
 If you want a piercing in a private place (like your genitals or nipples), you have to wait until you’re 18.

 - At school and work: your school or workplace may have specific rules or policies about tattoos, piercings and body marks, so it’s a good idea to check these first.